 In case you are wondering, I am not a financial advisor.
 Most retirement “planning” comes from people who would like to manage your finances.
 That approach tends to put the focus on how much money you make, how much money saved, and how much you need in the future to maintain your current lifestyle.
 Rightsizing, on the other end, downplays money and instead puts the focus on what is most rewarding in your life.

 My husband Thom had a rather cantankerous relationship with his mother.
-Roberta had a very strong need for approval, especially from others, so she expected Thom to be the perfect child.
-Unfortunately, the more she attempted to control his inquisitive behavior, the more rebellious he became.
-But a very helpful thing Roberta did do for him was to plant an extremely powerful seed in his mind.
+Bert, short for Roberta, had a very strong need for approval, especially from others.
+That led her to working every day to make Thom the perfect child.
+Unfortunately, the more she tried, the more rebellious he became.
+But even then, something she did do for him was to plant an extremely powerful seed in his mind.
 Ironically, rather than tell him directly, he overheard her saying it to a neighbor.
 That seed, that statement was, “Thom can do anything he sets his mind to.”
 Not only did that seed sprout and take root, it’s been a guiding principal in his life.
-Of course, when you think about it, most of us live our entire lives based upon what we’ve set our mind to be, do, or have.
+And I’d bet, when you think about it, most of us live our entire lives based upon what we’ve set our mind to be, do, or have.
 Regrettably, many of us ignore the power of that set point as well as our ability to adjust it in a positive way by design.
 [Read more…]

 Like most people my age I am increasingly interested in what leads to aging well and happy.
 I am also keenly aware of how different that is from many of the conversations my parents had in later years.
 Rather than go through a depressing list of “organ – recitals” that often characterized our parents and their friends, the new emerging conversation about positive aging is leading in exciting and interesting directions every day.
 One recent study from the Netherlands combines the idea of healthy aging to people’s hopes, plans, and wishes for their future.
 Could it be that having goals and planning for certain experiences can make us happier and more satisfied as we age?
 This particular study says yes.
 [Read more…]